petartijanic01/m01.devops.training-python/README.md

 6. Commit and push the change to your repository
 7. Discuss why the pipeline is failing
 8. Fix the pipeline

-## Tips

-The `solution` branch has the solved pipeline.
-You can check it out to compare with your solution.